JustinBieshaar/DemoBirdSim/README.md

 - [ImGuiFileDialog](https://github.com/aiekick/ImGuiFileDialog) – File picker for ImGui
 - [nlohmann/json](https://github.com/nlohmann/json) – JSON parsing
 - [stbi_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) – stbi_image.h for texture loading

 ---

+## ©️ Used assets
+I only used a free asset online for rendering the goose.
+All other resources have been produced by myself.

+For the goose asset, you can find it here: [Goose Free 3D model](https://www.cgtrader.com/free-3d-models/animal/bird/goose-8e4e96e1-0072-462d-b7e7-b6aed2f9ef3e) – on cgttrader.com

+---